Phytoplankton: Factors affecting productivity

 Phytoplankton are the key mediators of the biological pump.
 Understanding the response of phytoplankton to changing environmental conditions is a prerequisite to predict future atmospheric concentrations of CO2.
 Temperature, irradiance and nutrient concentrations, along with CO2 are the chief environmental factors that influence the physiology and stoichiometry of phytoplankton.
 The stoichiometry or elemental composition of phytoplankton is of utmost importance to secondary producers such as copepods, fish and shrimp, because it determines the nutritional quality and influences energy flow through the marine food chains.
 Climate change may greatly restructure phytoplankton communities leading to cascading consequences for marine food webs, thereby altering the amount of carbon transported to the ocean interior.

-The diagram on the right gives an overview of the various environmental factors that together affect phytoplankton productivity.
+The figure gives an overview of the various environmental factors that together affect phytoplankton productivity.
 All of these factors are expected to undergo significant changes in the future ocean due to global change.
 Global warming simulations predict oceanic temperature increase; dramatic changes in oceanic stratification, circulation and changes in cloud cover and sea ice, resulting in an increased light supply to the ocean surface.
 Also, reduced nutrient supply is predicted to co-occur with ocean acidification and warming, due to increased stratification of the water column and reduced mixing of nutrients from the deep water to the surface.

 Role of phytoplankton

-In the diagram on the right, the compartments influenced by phytoplankton include the atmospheric gas composition, inorganic nutrients, and trace element fluxes as well as the transfer and cycling of organic matter via biological processes.
+The compartments influenced by phytoplankton include the atmospheric gas composition, inorganic nutrients, and trace element fluxes as well as the transfer and cycling of organic matter via biological processes (see figure).
 The photosynthetically fixed carbon is rapidly recycled and reused in the surface ocean, while a certain fraction of this biomass is exported as sinking particles to the deep ocean, where it is subject to ongoing transformation processes, e.g., remineralization.

 Phytoplankton contribute to not only a basic pelagic marine food web but also to the microbial loop.
-Phytoplankton are the base of the marine food web and because they don't rely on other organisms for food, they make up the first trophic level.
-Organisms such as zooplankton feed of these phytoplankton which are fed on by other organisms and so forth until the fourth trophic level is reached with apex predators.
+Phytoplankton are the base of the marine food web and because they do not rely on other organisms for food, they make up the first trophic level.
+Organisms such as zooplankton feed on these phytoplankton which are in turn fed on by other organisms and so forth until the fourth trophic level is reached with apex predators.
 Approximately 90% of total carbon is lost between trophic levels due to respiration, detritus, and dissolved organic matter.
 This makes the remineralization process and nutrient cycling performed by phytoplankton and bacteria important in maintaining efficiency.

 Phytoplankton blooms in which a species increases rapidly under conditions favorable to growth can produce harmful algal blooms (HABs).